Why should sentence run-ons be avoided in EAP?

 In scenario 1, when conjunctive adverbs such as ‘however’ and ‘therefore’ are used to join two independent clauses, a semicolon (;) should be placed before the adverb and a comma (,) after it.
 Scenarios 2 and 3 are somewhat different, however.
 Both of these scenarios involve comma splices in which a comma has been incorrectly used to join two independent clauses – which is a common enough student error.
 Thankfully, a combination of the appropriate conjunction and/or punctuation mark can usually fix such errors with ease.

-Now that you’ve completed the first half of this short course on sentence run-ons and fragments, you might wish to attempt Lesson 1’s activities to check your progress.
-Following this, it’s recommend that you continue on to Lesson 2 which focuses specifically on sentence fragments.
+Now that you’ve completed the first half of this short reader on sentence run-ons and fragments, you might wish to attempt Chapter 1’s activities to check your progress.
+Following this, it’s recommend that you continue on to Chapter 2 which focuses specifically on sentence fragments.